devmetal/simple-graphql-assembler/README.md

 The **\_\_name** field will be removed from the final resolvers tree.

-The qql file and resolver concatenations are separeted.
+The gql file and resolver concatenations are separeted.
 The package will not search for specific resolver and type definition files.
-The patterns are based on the .qql extension and the .resolver.js postfix.
+The patterns are based on the .gql extension and the .resolver.js postfix.

-In the exameple I put the Query under the Hero resolver but it is not nencessary, because the package will search for the Mutation or the Query named property in the resolver and moves them to the final tree in a separeted reduced property.
+In the example i put the Query under the Hero resolver but it is not necessary, because the package will search for the Mutation or the Query named property in the resolver and moves them to the final tree in a separeted reduced property.

 ### installation